Jonnavittula Ramalingeswara Rao

-Jonnavithula Ramalingeswara Rao is an Indian film lyricist and a poet known for his works in Telugu Cinema.
+Jonnavithula Ramalingeswara Rao is an Indian film lyricist, politician and a poet known for his works in Telugu Cinema.
 He is also known for his parody songs.
 He won Filmfare Award for Best Lyricist – Telugu for the film Sri Rama Rajyam (2011).

 He wrote 56 poems about Telugu language in the name of Telugu Sankharavam.

 Personal life

 Jonnavithula was born on 7 July 1959 in Vijayawada to Subbarao and Lakshmi Narasamma in a Telugu family.
 His father a teacher in an elementary school.
 He was also active participant in the mythological dramas.

+In June 2023, he established political party Jai Telugu Party.
+In May 2024, he contested in Andhra Pradesh assembly elections in Vijayawada Central constituency as an independent candidate.
+However, he lost the elections, while garnering a total of 499 votes.